Roger Craig (American football)

 Roger Timothy Craig (born July 10, 1960) is an American former professional football player who was a running back in the National Football League (NFL).
 He played for the San Francisco 49ers, Los Angeles Raiders and Minnesota Vikings.
 Craig went to four Pro Bowls and won three Super Bowls with the 49ers.
 He was the first NFL player to have 1,000 yards rushing and receiving in the same season.
 Marshall Faulk and Christian McCaffrey are the only other players to have accomplished that feat.
 Craig currently works as the VP of Business Development at TIBCO Software.
+He was elected into the Pro Football Hall of Fame as a member of the Class of 2026.

 Early life

 Born in Preston, Mississippi, Craig's parents relocated to Davenport, Iowa, where he attended Davenport Community Schools.
 For Middle School, Craig attended J.B.
 Young Intermediate in Davenport, where he played on the school's football team.
 He later attended Central High School in Davenport, Iowa, graduating in 1979.
 There, he was teammates with future NFL tight end Jamie Williams.
 His older brother, Curtis Craig, had also played running back, graduating from Central in 1974.
 The Craig brothers were preceded at running back for Central by future Denver Broncos running back Jim Jensen.
 The 1976 team, with Roger Craig and Williams, won the Iowa State Championship under Coach Jim Fox.
 As a senior in 1978, Craig rushed for 1,565 yards and 27 touchdowns, earning prep All-America honors.
 In his final high school game, a playoff loss, Craig rushed for 353 yards and four touchdowns.

 Craig was an all-around athlete, also competing in wrestling and track.
 In wrestling, he was an Iowa State Championships qualifier.
 On the track, Craig finished second in the Iowa State Track and Field Championships in both the 110 hurdles and the 400 hurdles as a Senior in 1979.
 Craig broke the school record in the 110 hurdles that had been set by Jim Jensen.
 Craig credited 10-time State Champion Coach Ira Dunsworth with helping develop his distinctive high-knee running form.
 Craig's time of 14.43 in the 110 hurdles is still listed among the All-Time Bests at the Iowa State Track and Field Championships.